EtienneCmb/tensorpac/README.rst

 Description
 ===========

-Tensorpac is an Python open-source toolbox for computing Phase-Amplitude Coupling (PAC) using tensors and parallel computing.
-On top of that, we designed a modular implementation with a relatively large amount of parameters.
-Checkout the `documentation <http://etiennecmb.github.io/tensorpac/>`_  for further details.
+Tensorpac is an Python open-source toolbox for computing Phase-Amplitude Coupling (PAC) using tensors and parallel computing for an efficient, and highly flexible modular implementation of PAC metrics both known and novel.
+Check out our `documentation <http://etiennecmb.github.io/tensorpac/>`_  for details.

 Installation
 ============

-Tensorpac use NumPy, SciPy and joblib for parallel computing.
-In a terminal, run :
+Tensorpac uses NumPy, SciPy and joblib for parallel computing.
+To get started, just open your terminal and run :

 .. code-block:: shell